-For many small business owners starting out, the idea of keeping business records can be daunting.
-But basic bookkeeping needn’t be a headache.
-With some organisations, staying on top of your business income and expenditure will help you stay in control of your finances.
-Read our guide on bookkeeping tips and successful management of your companys accounts when running your business.
-Whether you are self employed or part of a large organisation, bookkeeping basics such as the management of business loans, business finances, financial transactions, income tax and other assets liabilities.
+While keeping track of business records can be a daunting activity, basic bookkeeping will help you to stay on top of your business income and expenditure – and in control of your finances.
+In this article, we’re going to cover bookkeeping basics such as the management of business loans, business finances, financial transactions, income tax and other assets liabilities.

 Why is bookkeeping important?